redysp/Instagr4m/README.md

 ## Notes

-Some of the challenges that I faced with the app is the limited we had, since we had to do a lot of setup for the app.
+Some of the challenges that I faced with the app is the limited time we had, since we had to do a lot of setup for the app.
 Also, I tackled multiple optional stories at once which unfortunately led me to not finish some of them.

 For the profile tab, I created the tab and the profile view, I only needed to get the data from the Parse server and I would have finished that part.